lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 I installed the archlinux distribution of tmux of course.
 I chose not to install any plugins for now.
 Altought I was tempted to install tmux-sensible.
 I like the idea to have a common share configuration for all the world.
 But then that would have to be tmux default configuration.

+**Usage**
+Basically you use tmux as one, two, or very many terminals.
+What you need to know is how to create new terminals in the position that you like, and how to move among them.
+Every action that you can do in tmux starts with the `<PREFIX>`, which is by default `CTRL+b`.
+After the prefix key, you type the command that you want to execute.
+The basics ones are:
+- `c` - create and focus a new window
+- `1` - focu window 1 (and so for any number)
+- `%` - split the pane horizontally
+- '"' - split the pane vertically
+- `arrow keys` - move through panes
+- `q` - show panes number and then pick one
+But just use the [cheatsheet](https://tmuxcheatsheet.com/).

+I installed some commong plugins:
+- tmux pluggins manager
+- tmux-sensible (some configurations on which everyone should agree on)

 ### TODOs